grdw/grdw/_posts/2023-01-28-my-intercom-part-1.md

 ### Introduction
 In this day and age, a surprising amount of devices can be hooked to the internet.
 My door intercom for example can be connected to the Wi-Fi.
 This feature naturally piqued my interest, namely: can I unlock the two central doors from my apartment building from my laptop or any other device?
 Or can I snoop using the installed cameras?

-You'd think that there'd would be software for this already, but considering most intercom systems use a mix of proprietary software and unrecognizable protocols, this seems to be partially the case.
+You would think that there would be software for this already, but considering most intercom systems use a mix of proprietary software and unrecognizable protocols, this seems to be partially the case.
 What follows in a series of articles is a project which is probably going to cost me months, all because: "I don't like the interface of my intercom".

 <img src="/img/2/door-setup.png" style="width: 100%">